-Learn how George began his fight for children’s rights at 14 from a student activist in Canada helping voiceless children (which he calls “a heavenly cause”) to UNICEF’s Global #FightUnfair Children’s Rights Champion Gold Medal Winner — to an Entrepreneur building startups to help make a positive impact in the world and how he continues to advocate for children’s rights.
+Learn how George began advocating for children’s rights at 14 as a student activist in Canada working to support voiceless children (which he calls “a heavenly cause”) to UNICEF’s Global #FightUnfair Children’s Rights Champion Gold Medal Winner — to an Entrepreneur building startups that aim to make a positive impact in the world and how he remains committed to continuing his advocacy for children’s rights.

 “This page is in honour of my Mother (Ermioni Kalentzi Stamatis), my Dad (Nick Stamatis), my Sister (Victoria Stamatis) and all my mentors Robert W Hatton, Bruno Mital (Kids Help Phone), Stratton D. Stevens, Senator Marcel Prud’homme, Edgar M Bronfman (Seagram), Tony Hsieh (Zappos), Archbishop Desmond Tutu, Archbishop Iakovos of America whom all helped me and gave me priceless advice over the course of my life.
 Thank You from the bottom of my heart ❤️” – George Stamatis

-On May 8, 1997, following an investigation on this matter, the Quebec Human Rights Commission denounced the use of “Chapel” Unit and “concluded that the situation at that unit “constitutes a violation of the rights of the youths for whom the Centre is responsible.” and demanded the complete closure of this unit within 60 days.
-The “Chapel” unit was permanently closed a few days after the order.
+On May 8, 1997, the Quebec Human Rights Commission conducted an investigation into the conditions at the “Chapel” unit at Shawbridge, a youth rehabilitation center in Montreal.
+The Commission found that the unit violated the rights of the young people in the center’s care and demanded that it be permanently closed within 60 days.
+The “Chapel” unit was closed a few days later, following the Commission’s order.

 “The conclusion conducted showed that the physical layout of the La Chapelle unit had a determining effect on the living conditions of young people by forcing educators to favour safety at the expense of rehabilitation.
 Thus, the layout of the premises did not allow for easy supervision of the young people by the educators, so much so that during certain activities, they confined teenagers to their rooms for an extended period.
 The teenagers’ rooms were dilapidated, austere and poorly lit.
 The screened windows let in little light.
 In addition, the operating permit determining the number of places in the unit was not respected.”
 “Confinement to the room, as practiced in this unit as a disciplinary measure, was equivalent to a measure of isolation.”